CSTL MEMBER BIOGRAPHIES

 Canizares earned his BA, MA and PhD in physics from Harvard University.
 He came to MIT as a postdoctoral fellow in the Physics Department in 1971 and joined the faculty in 1974.
 Canizares has received several awards, including decoration for Meritorious Civilian Service to the United States Air Force, two NASA Public Service Medals, and the Goddard Medal of the American Astronautical Society.

-Arturo Casadevall (IOM) is the Leo and Julia Forchheimer Professor of Microbiology & Immunology and Chair of the Department of Microbiology and Immunology at the Albert Einstein College of Medicine.
-He is also a Professor in the Department of Medicine.
+Arturo Casadevall (IOM), M.D., Ph.D. is Chair, W. Harry Feinstone Department of Molecular Microbiology and Immunology, The Johns Hopkins University School of Public Health and Visiting Professor of Medicine and Microbiology and Immunology, Albert Einstein College of Medicine.
+Formerly, he was Leo and Julia Forchheimer Professor of Microbiology and Immunology; Chair, Department of Microbiology and Immunology; and Professor, Department of Medicine at the Albert Einstein College of Medicine.
 He received his B.A. from Queens College, CUNY, and M.S., M.D. and Ph.D. degrees from New York University.
 The laboratory has a multidisciplinary research program spanning several areas of basic immunology and microbiology to address these general questions, which has resulted over 460 publications.
 His laboratory studies are focused on two microbes: the fungus Cryptococcus neoformans, a ubiquitous environmental microbe that is a frequent cause of disease in immunocompromised individuals and Bacillus anthracis, which a major agent of biological warfare.
 He is a fellow of the American Academy of Microbiology and was elected to the American Society for Clinical Investigation, to the American Association of Physicians and as a fellow of the AAAS.
 Dr. Casadevall has served on numerous advisory committees to the NIH including study sections, strategic planning for the NIAID and the blue ribbon panel on response to bioterrorism.
 He currently co-chairs the Board of Scientific Counselors for the NIAID and is former a member of the National Science Advisory Board for Biosecurity (NSABB).
 He is the founding editor of the first ASM general journal, mBio and serves on the editorial boards of several journals, and has been the recipient of numerous awards, most recently the Solomon A. Berson Medical Alumni Achievement Award in Basic Science-NYU School of Medicine 2005, IDSA Kass Lecturer in 2008 and the ASM William Hinton Award for mentoring scientists from underrepresented groups.

 Joe S. Cecil, Ph.D.
 (Psychology), Northwestern University; J.D., Northwestern University, is a Project Director in the Division of Research at the Federal Judicial Center.
 Currently he is directing the Center’s Program on Scientific and Technical Evidence.
 As part of this program he is responsible for judicial education and training in the area of scientific and technical evidence and served as principal editor of the first two editions of the center’s Reference Manual on Scientific Evidence which is the primary source book on evidence for federal judges.
 He has also published several articles on the use of court-appointed experts.
 He is currently directing a research project that examines the difficulties that arise with expert testimony in federal courts, with an emphasis on clinical medical testimony and forensic science evidence.
 Other areas of research interest include federal civil and appellate procedure, jury competence in complex civil litigation, and assessment of rule of law in emerging democracies.
 Dr. Cecil serves on the editorial boards of social science and legal journals.
 He previously served on the National Academies’ Panel on Confidentiality and Data Access and the Committee on Identifying the Needs of the Forensic Sciences Community.
 He was also a member the Committee on Science, Technology, and Law's subcommittee on Access to Research Data: Balancing Risks and Opportunities.